jpreecedev/photonow/README.md

 - Uploads your face to AWS Rekognition, which then searches through a predefined collection of images and returns all the images you were found in.
 - You can preview all the pictures you were found in, and add any you would like to purchase to a basket.
 - You can go through a checkout journey, and purchase those pictures (payment is made using Stripe).
-- Finally, once payment is confirmed, you can download the high quality pictures directly to your device.
+- Finally, once payment is confirmed, you can download the high-quality pictures directly to your device.
 - As an administrator (you have created an account), you can upload pictures directly to the collection.

 The original thinking was that this product would be used at private events, conferences, gigs, festivals, and basically anywhere where a large group or crowd of people gather.
 A photographer would go around and take pictures of people and then anybody would be easily able to find those pictures later (and ideally purchase them).
 The product never made it to market.